 Nancy Thompson (Heather Langenkamp, Shocker), the original scream queen, is now a psychiatrist whose specialty — surprise, surprise — is abnormal dream behavior.
 Nancy accepts a position at the Springwood Mental Institution where a group of teenagers are having night terrors.
-She knows Freddy Krueger is back and she’s determined to finish him off for good.
+She knows Freddy Krueger (Richard Englund, Eaten Alive) is back and she’s determined to finish him off for good.

 Reaction & Thoughts:

-Sequels tend to be treated like ugly stepchildren and for good reasons.
-More likely than not sequels are devoid of creativity.
+Sequels tend to be treated like ugly stepchildren and for good reason.
+More likely than not, sequels are devoid of creativity.
 Also, sequels cost more and make less money.
-A Nightmare on Elm Street 3: Dream Warriors, directed by Chuck Russell, managed to buck the trend.
-The film received mostly positive reviews; it’s also one of the highest grossing films of the series.
-It’s almost universally considered the best sequel and I have to concurred with the statement.
+Directed by Chuck Russell (The Mask and Eraser), A Nightmare on Elm Street 3: Dream Warriors managed to buck the trend.
+It’s almost universally considered the best sequel and I have to concurred with the critical mass.

 The film series’ creator Wes Craven had refused to participate in the first sequel (A Nightmare on Elm Street Part 2: Freddy’s Revenge) because he thought that A Nightmare on Elm Street (1984) had a complete arc.
 I can see where he was coming from and I applaud him for turning down a job on principle.

-Langenkamp is convincing as the matured Nancy.
-John Saxon returns as Nancy’s father.
+Heather Langenkamp makes a welcome return to the series as Nancy.
+John Saxon (The Appaloosa) also returns as Nancy’s father.
 Craig Wasson, fresh from his success in Ghost Story (1981) and Body Double (1984), is very good as Dr. Gordon.
-Laurence Fishburne (The Matrix) has a small role as a male nurse.
-Cameos by Dick Cavett and Zsa Zsa Gabor.
-With Priscilla Pointer (Amy Irving’s real-life mother).
-Film début of Patricia Arquette (Boyhood).

 Conclusions & Final Thoughts:

-Any list about best movie sequels has to include A Nightmare on Elm Street 3: Dream Warriors — a fun, scary, highly inventive film that surpasses expectations.
-It should have ended here, but we all know how that goes … Color, 96 minutes, Rated R.
+Any list of the best movie sequels has to include A Nightmare on Elm Street 3: Dream Warriors — a fun, scary, highly inventive film that surpasses expectations.
+It should have ended here, but we all know how that goes… Color, 96 minutes, Rated R.